artrugh/sitecore/DevFundamentals.9.3/BasicsElements/Renderings/ComponentTypes/2_viewRendering.md

 ## Add the new Component to the Experience Editor

-1. go to sitecore/Layouts/Placeholder Settings/
+1. go to *sitecore/Layouts/Placeholder Settings*
 2. Select the placeholder you want
 3. Scroll to the edit section
-4. Add the new definition Item from sitecore/Layouts/Renderings/Feature/NameOfTheDefinitionItem
+4. Add the new definition Item from *sitecore/Layouts/Renderings/Feature/NameOfTheDefinitionItem*